WEBINAR SERIES: Digital Technologies for COVID-19

 https://www.scpr.org/programs/take-two/2020/05/12/20842/ (listen from minutes 19)

 Bio: Cyrus Shahabi is a Professor of Computer Science, Electrical Engineering and Spatial Sciences; Helen N. and Emmett H. Jones Professor of Engineering; the chair of the Computer Science Department; and the director of the Integrated Media Systems Center (IMSC) at USC’s Viterbi School of Engineering.
 He was co-founder of two USC spin-offs, Geosemble Technologies and Tallygo, which both were acquired, in July 2012 and March 2019, respectively.
 He received his B.S. in Computer Engineering from Sharif University of Technology in 1989 and then his M.S. and Ph.D.
 Degrees in Computer Science from the University of Southern California in May 1993 and August 1996, respectively.
 He authored two books and more than three hundred research papers in databases, GIS and multimedia with more than 12 US Patents.
+According to experts from the site WarrenLabsAloe it is known that when using Phentermine for weight loss, it is necessary to take into account certain features of the drug.
+Great care should be taken for people with heart and vascular problems.
+Increasing the heart rate increases the load and can provoke the development of insufficiency or severe arrhythmia.

 Dr. Shahabi has received funding from several agencies such as NSF, NIJ, NASA, NIH, DARPA, AFRL, NGA and DHS as well as several industries such as Chevron, Google, HP, Intel, Microsoft, NCR, NGC and Oracle.
 He was an Associate Editor of IEEE Transactions on Parallel and Distributed Systems (TPDS) from 2004 to 2009, IEEE Transactions on Knowledge and Data Engineering (TKDE) from 2010-2013 and VLDB Journal from 2009-2015.
 He is currently the chair of ACM SIGSPATIAL for the 2017-2020 term and also on the editorial board of the ACM Transactions on Spatial Algorithms and Systems (TSAS) and ACM Computers in Entertainment.
 He is the founding chair of IEEE NetDB workshop and also the general co-chair of SSTD’15, ACM GIS 2007, 2008 and 2009.
 He chaired the founding nomination committee of ACM SIGSPATIAL for its first term (2011-2014 term).
 He has been PC co-chair of several conferences such as APWeb+WAIM’2017, BigComp’2016, MDM’2016, DASFAA 2015, IEEE MDM 2013 and IEEE BigData 2013, and regularly serves on the program committee of major conferences such as VLDB, SIGMOD, IEEE ICDE, ACM SIGKDD, IEEE ICDM, and ACM Multimedia.